huskeypm/cellmigration/README.md

 - DONE implement flux calculation
 - DONE piecewise continuous functions? (this doesn't appear to be supported
 - DONE program fails with crowderDim>100

-## Fitting procedure (need to update)
-I adjusted the nUpdates parameter to equal the number of frames taken by the microscope The framerate parameter is set to #/min 1 fr/90s
-The distance units in the code are assumed to be [um] though openmm assumes [nm] The friction parameter was adjusted s.t. the MSD at the last frame was close to the expt value